alfarzan/plsignore.com2/_posts/2019-06-11-rani-moran.md

 **RANI**: I am currently a post-doc and I have been for the past 2 years right after I finished my PhD at Tel-Aviv University.

-**ALI**: So you started out studying pure maths as an undergrad, then you went into algorithm design?
+**ALI**: Ok let's go back to when it began.
+You started out studying pure maths as an undergrad, then you went into algorithm design?
 How did that happen?

 **RANI**: Actually I didn’t do that immediately after my degree.
 I first taught for a few years.
 I taught maths. _**It was during my time teaching that I got interested in algorithms and coding**_.
 Actually coming from a pure maths background it was not an easy transition you know.
 We were studying things like “set theory” and then I was there trying to code a new thing here and there.
 Not very easy.